Index this page:

 Please note – depending on many circumstances this itinerary might need to be modified at the sole discretion of Meet Me At The Top Inc, the Group Leader and/or the head guides.

-Arrival: Arrive on or before June 29, 2019 at Kilimanjaro Airport, Tanzania and be picked up and transported to the Springlands Hotel, Moshi.
-Welcoming dinner and accommodation from July 3 to breakfast on July 9, all meals, accommodation, safari vehicles and guides are included. . .gratuities are extra.
+Arrival: Arrive on or before June 29, 2019 at Kilimanjaro Airport, Tanzania, be picked up and transported to the Springlands Hotel, Moshi.
+Welcoming dinner and accommodation from June 29 to breakfast on July 5, all meals, accommodation, safari vehicles and guides are included. . .gratuities are extra.